JonathanMa03/vsc-latex-sync/README.md

 # JM's Applied Mathematics and Statistics Notes

-The complete collection of all my notes taken during my study at JHU WSE's Applied Math and Statistics.
+This repository is a consolidated collection of my personal notes compiled during my graduate studies in the Department of Applied Mathematics and Statistics at [Johns Hopkins University](https://engineering.jhu.edu/ams/).

+The material were created as a personal "To-Go" reference covering topics in statistics, learning, and optimization

 Courses Taken:
 - EN.553.632 Bayesian Statistics, FA25